See site map Here.

 Do my volunteer shifts include meals?

 We are happy to announce that complimentary meals and refreshments will be provided to all volunteers for each shift worked.
-You will receive a meal voucher when you check in at the volunteer village.

 Is there a dress code for volunteers?